OSGConnect/connectbook/FsurfRemote/ProcessScan.md

 ##  Removing Workflows

 Make sure you have downloaded the output of a workflow before you remove it.
-Run the following to remove an existing workflow:
+Run the following command to remove an existing workflow:

     $ ./fsurf remove --id WorkflowID